MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ### How do I create a Microsoft Flow action in Virtual Agent?

-Here is a [video on how to create a Microsoft Flow action](https://go.microsoft.com/fwlink/?linkid=2079323) that can be executed from Virtual Agent.
+Have a look at the article about [Add actions to your bot using Microsoft Flow](how-to-flow.md) and the [video on how to create a Microsoft Flow action that can be executed from Virtual Agent](https://go.microsoft.com/fwlink/?linkid=2079323).

 ### What license do I need to use Microsoft Flows in Virtual Agent?